The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Photo: The Monolith, Tombstone Mountains, 1977.

 Several days deep into the mountains we saw a furl of smoke rising from ahead, and could smell fish cooking.
 Casey remembers it as Grayling, perhaps from the upper reaches of the Tombstone River or Talus Lake, but I recall it as hard-smoked salmon strips.
 A woman was alone at the camfire.
 Sitting somewhat nervously on a small bolder, Bryson told us that her companions, Tim Gerberding and James Boulton, were off for the day to climb up part of Mount Monolith.
 She gave us some of her salmon strips to supplement our own meagre rations which were running out at that point.
-We needed the fat energy desperately, and managed to turn the good fortune of meeting her into several more days of hiking down the Tombstone River before returning to the Dempster.
+We needed the fat energy desperately, and managed to turn the good fortune of meeting her into several more days of hiking down the Tombstone River before returning to the Dempster Highway.
 A wooden cross on one of the hills, still there by all accounts, reminded us of the dangers of being so poorly prepared and out so far.

 Photo: View over the Tombstone River valley, 1977.